Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Thank you.

-Thanks for the opportunity.
-First question is on private wealth.
+Sir, thanks for the opportunity.
+First question is on Private Wealth.
 So there is an increase in yield in this quarter.
 What has led to that increase?
-And secondly what is the run rate of transactional revenue that we should build in this business?
+And secondly, what is the run rate of transition revenue that we should build in this business?

 Ashish Kehair

-So yield increase typically happens because of the composition of the products in the ARR basket.
-Sometimes if the salience of category two will increase slightly because there you earn about 30 odd percent in year one.
-So that gives a bump up.
-But on a, on a BAU basis I think any range between 80 to 85 90bps is what we will continue to see there in transactional income broadly this year we should see about 20% growth.
+So yield increase typically happens because of the composition of the products in the ARR basket, sometimes in the salience of category two will increase slightly because there, you earn about 30%-odd in year one, so that gives a bump up.
+But on a BAU basis, I think any range between 80 bps to 85 bps, 90 bps is what we will continue to see there.
+In transactional income, broadly, this year, we should see about 20% growth.
+So like last quarter, we saw about INR100 crores, INR110 crores of revenue; this quarter, we saw INR64 crores, INR65 crores.
+I think anywhere between INR70 crores, INR80 crores is a decent run rate till — I mean, going forward is what we are going to see.

 Ashish Kehair

-So on wealth management can you give s ome color on MPIs income?
-How much of the revenue is upfronted?
-How much is let’s say trail based etc.
+So on Wealth Management, can you give some color on MPIS income, how much of the revenue is upfronted and how much is, let’s say, trail-based, etc.?

 Ashish Kehair

-The overall wealth management around 60% comes from MPIs and about say 20% comes from NII and balances your broking and others.
-And if I look at full wealth management as a bucket around 55% comes from ARR.
-So if I subtract 20 of NII from there, around 30 35% will come from recurring revenues within the empire’s bucket.
-So 60 divided by two let’s about 30 to 35% of that 60 breakup.
-So 20 25% would be upfront and 30 35% would be recurring.
+The overall Wealth Management around 60% comes from MPIS and about, say, 20% comes from NII and balances is your broking and other.
+And if I look at full wealth management as a bucket, around 55% comes from ARR.
+So if I subtract 20% of NII from there, around 30%, 35% will come from our recurring revenues within the MPIS bucket.
+So 60 divided by two, that’s about 30% to 35% of that 60% breakup.
+So 20%, 25% would be upfront and 30%, 35% would be recurring.

-Understood, Understood.
-And last question is an asset management in that segment?
-The yields are quite volatile among segments with private markets, public markets and real estate.
-So how should we model.
-So what, what is leading to this volatility in yields and how should we model this?
+Understood.
+Understood.
+And last question is on Asset Management.
+In that segment, the yields are quite volatile among segments with private markets, public markets and real estate.
+So how should we model the — so what is leading to this volatility in yields?
+And how should we model that?

 Ashish Kehair

-So in any quarter if let’s say we move from 3,000 to 4,000 in one quarter on that thousand crores in that quarter from the beginning till the till end of quarter four, the full fees will be charged.
-So Once we hit 4000 on commercial real estate the fees will stabilize which will be order of magnitude 50, 55 basis points.
-On private equity you can assume it to be around 50:55 basis points.
-And on public markets the fees have been fairly steady at around 60, 62 basis points.
+So once we hit INR4,000 crores on commercial real estate, the fees will stabilize, which will be order of magnitude, 50 basis points, 55 basis points.
+On private equity, you can assume it to be around 50 basis points, 55 basis points.
+And on public markets, the fees have been fairly steady at around 60 basis points, 62 basis points.

 Sure.
-So there will be element of carry also right?
-In this, in these businesses.
+So there will be an element of carry also, right, in these businesses– [Speech Overlap]

 Ashish Kehair

-No, right now this is.
-Right now this is zero carry.
-As of now we have not taken, we don’t take carry into consideration.
+No. Right now this is zero carry.
+As of now, we are not taking — we don’t take carry into consideration.
 We take carry as and when it comes.
-If we change that policy in the future we will tell you.
+If we change that policy in the future, we will tell you.

 Sure sir.
 Thank you.
 Thank you.
 That’s it for my side.

-I just wanted to ask you a.
-Question about this institutional equity segment.
+Hi.
+I just wanted to ask you a question about this institutional equity segment.
 We have been seeing significant declines over the last few quarters.
-What parameter would you use to Say that there is potentially a bounce back.
-Whether this is the number of active.
-Institutional clients or is it the overall.
-Cash volumes that will help us say that, you know, we will start getting back to a year on year growth.
+What parameter would you use to say that there is potentially a bounce back?
+Whether this is the number of active institutional clients or is it the overall cash volumes that will help us say that we will start getting back to year-on-year growth?

 Ashish Kehair